-Forge welding, Tenon joints, and scroll forming skills will be built upon with the introduction of trefoil design.
-The student will produce a tri symmetrical full scale layout and will add jump forge welding to their repertoire.
-Projects will include a table top trivet with two jump welds, three lap welds, and six tenons in a specific geometric form.
+Forge welding, tenon joints, and scroll forming skills will be built upon during the introduction of trefoil design.
+The student will produce a tri-symmetrical full-scale layout and will add scarf forge welding to their repertoire.
+Projects will include a tabletop trivet with two scarf welds, three lap welds, and six tenons in a specific geometric form.

 Twelve hours of lab work will be required of the student to perfect the formation of ring and trefoil forms.
 Student will need to demonstrate an ability to produce consistent and symmetrical geometric forms to a given layout, consistent forge welds, and consistent tenons.

 Sheet metal repousse will be added to the students skills as well as beginning chasing techniques.
 Students will be introduced to the traditional as well as modern sheet metal cutting methods.
 Projects will include multi-piece roses with chased leaves and forge welded stems.